Quasaur/thoughts/content/THOUGHTS/a/ACTS-OF-THE-APOSTLES.md

 - chronology
 - geography
 - accuracy
-aliases:
-- "Thought: The Accuracy of the Acts of the Apostles"
 ---
 # Thought: ACTS OF THE APOSTLES
 > [!Thought-en]
 > The Acts of the Apostles mentions thirty-two countries, fifty-four cities and nine islands without a factual or historical error.

 ## Dataview
-ptopic:: [[topic-THE-BIBLE]]
-level:: 5
+alias:: "Thought: The Accuracy of the Acts of the Apostles" ptopic:: [[topic-THE-BIBLE]] level:: 5